EV Charge Calculator

 Which is cheaper to charge, the BYD Atto 3 or the Chery Omoda E5?

 Charging cost depends mainly on battery capacity and the electricity rate used, not on the brand.
-Because the two have similar battery capacities, the cost to charge from 20% to 80% is similar — the small gap can swing either way depending on whether you charge at home or on DC fast charging.
-For exact side-by-side figures, open the comparison tool prefilled with both cars in Indonesia.
+Because the two have similar battery capacities, the cost to charge from 20% to 80% is similar, and the small gap can swing either way depending on whether you charge at home or on DC fast charging.
+For exact side-by-side figures in Indonesia, use the comparison tool on this site.

 Which one charges faster?